 Watching Bobby Orr on an end-to-end rush was a sight to behold.
 He even won the scoring title one year, as a defenseman!
 I can't think of any comparable feat in any sport.
 Bobby Orr revolutionized the game of hockey.
 He had the artistry of Roger Federer and the grit and toughness of Rafael Nadal.
 As a Montreal Canadiens fan, I've seen a lot of great players, going back to Rocket Richard.
 None could compare with Bobby Orr.

-Beyond merely changing the game of hockey, Bobby Orr could keep control of the puck and make the other 9 players on the ice look like idiotic little kids. no one had seen that before, or since, not even in Gretzky.
-His +/- record of +124 wont be broken in the next 50 years, possibly ever.
-He simply dominated every game, end to end, that he ever played, and often on only one good knee. no one could touch him.
-The maradona of hockey in my opinion.
+Beyond merely changing the game of hockey, Bobby Orr could keep control of the puck and make the other nine players on the ice look like idiotic little kids.
+No one had seen that before, or since, not even in Gretzky.
+His +/- record of +124 won't be broken in the next 50 years, possibly ever.
+He simply dominated every game, end to end, that he ever played, and often on only one good knee.
+No one could touch him.
+He was the Maradona of hockey, in my opinion.

-I have seen many great athletes - Jim Brown, Mohammed Ali, Federer to name a few.
+I have seen many great athletes - Jim Brown, Muhammad Ali, Federer, to name a few.
 But the greatest of all was Bobby Orr.
-Unmatched grace and skill - so clearly better than his contemporaries or any players since that he deserved to play in his own league.
-As the great Booby Hull said - "He was better on one leg than the rest of us". by the way Orr won the scoring title twice.
+With unmatched grace and skill, he was so clearly better than his contemporaries or any players since that he deserved to play in his own league.
+As the great Bobby Hull said, "He was better on one leg than the rest of us."
+By the way, Orr won the scoring title twice.

 Wilt Chamberlain set the books by scoring the most points scored in a single game (100), most rebounds in a game (55), and most consecutive field goals (18).

 He played for the Philadelphia/San Francisco Warriors,... read more